brshallo/piececor/README.md

 #> 5 qsec  0.718
 ```

-You aren’t prevented from passing into `cor_function` character strings
+You aren’t prevented from passing into `cor_function` lambda
-of lambda functions to calculate metrics other than correlations[6].
+functions[6] to calculate metrics/statistics other than correlations[7].

-For example, say we want to see the p.value’s of Pearson correlations[7]
+For example, say we want to see the p.value’s of Pearson correlations[8]
 at each segment for `hp ~ qsec`:

 ``` r